ConexoLA/Rawrr_doc/docs/content/3 Functions/home.md

 Some basic notes related to the current status of the program appear on the RAWRR home screen and we invite you to send your comments and recommendations for improvements.

+To get started, select the language you want to use the program with.
+At the moment it is available in English, Spanish and Portuguese (Brazil).

 Additionally, four (4) buttons appear:

 1. **Load test values:** When you open a new instance of RAWRR it will be empty, that is, without preloaded information for any of the sections.
 Use this button if you want to start using a RAWRR instance using the example values ​​per section.